AKB47-001/mlops-assignment1/README.md

 Step_1: Clone this public repo by using the git clone command.\
 Step_2: Goto the cloned directory.\
 Step_3: Switch to kernelridge branch.\
-Step_4: Open the terminal and create a conda env
+Step_4: Open the terminal and create a conda env.
 ```bash
 conda create -y -n myconda-env3 python=3.11
 conda activate myconda-env3
 ```
 ##
-Step_5: Add a test file, commit and Push it
+Step_5: Add a test file, commit and Push it.\
 ##
 Step_6: Goto Github Actions Workflow Page and see the workflow triggered.\